Hypomagnesaemia is defined as a serum magnesium concentration < 0.7 mmol/L.

 Magnesium is commonly lost in the gastrointestinal tract and kidneys.
 Even small deficits in the net magnesium balance will lead to hypomagnesaemia.
-This is due to minimal rapid exchange between serum magnesium and the boney reserve.
+This is due to an inability to rapidly exchange between serum magnesium and the bony reserve.

-The normal range of serum magnesium is 0.7-1.1 mmol/L. Hypomagnesaemia is defined as a serum concentration < 0.7 mmol/L, which is commonly found with other electrolyte derangement including hypokalaemia and hypocalcaemia.
+The normal range of serum magnesium is 0.7-1.1 mmol/L. Hypomagnesaemia is defined as a serum concentration < 0.7 mmol/L, it is commonly found with other electrolyte derangement including hypokalaemia and hypocalcaemia.

 Magnesium is principally absorbed from the intestines and excreted by the kidneys.